 Examples of offshore wind-related companies in the Northern Netherlands include JR-Shipping, Koninklijke Wagenborg, Wijne Barends, PCU Innovative enterprise, R.R.
 Maritime Engineering, Geo Plus, Promorfo, and Callidus Group.
 Knowledge institutions include the University of Groningen, Noorderpoort, Northern University of Leeuwarden, Alfa College, Maritime Campus Netherlands MCN, and TNO,

-The Northern Netherlands is a European Water Technology hub because it is dedicated to water technology and innovation, with support from the central Government, Provinces, municipalities, knowledge institutes and companies.
-It is home to the Top Technology Institute Wetsus, which is a collaboration of 17 European universities on sustainable water technology.
+The Northern Netherlands is a European water technology hub because it is dedicated to water technology and innovation, with support from the central Government, provinces, municipalities, knowledge institutes, and companies.
+It is home to the top technology institute Wetsus, which is a collaboration of 17 European universities to work on sustainable water technology.
 The inspiring and multidisciplinary collaboration between companies and research institutes in Wetsus results in innovations that contribute significantly to the solution of global water problems.

 Examples of Water Technology companies in the Northern Netherlands include Paques, Spaans Babcock, Landustrie, Hubert, Capilix, Aquana, Biotrack, and LSF.
 Knowledge institutions include WETSUS, Centre of Excellence for sustainable water technology, Van Hall Institute, NHL, and Technology Centre Northern Netherlands.